 - The Philadelphia Federation of Teachers has always been willing to work with management to find constructive solutions to the problems Philadelphia schools face.
-Just two years ago, the PFT gave $30 million to the school district from the union’s health and welfare fund and loaned it an additional $28 million.
+Just three years ago, the PFT gave $30 million to the school district from the union’s health and welfare fund and loaned it an additional $28 million.
 The union also negotiated flexible transfer provisions allowing for site selection by teachers.
 We negotiated the creation of Promise Academies, which include provisions for the selection of all staff, an extended work day and an extended school year.
-The PFT further stepped up to the plate, negotiating a Professional Growth System that includes Peer Assistance and Review–teachers supporting and monitoring teachers.
+The PFT further stepped up to the plate, negotiating a Professional Growth System that includes peer assistance and review–teachers supporting and monitoring teachers.
 The School Reform Commission lauded this contract as “strong” and “collaborative.”

 - While Philadelphia schools are in a financial crisis created by the state, Pennsylvania is spending $400 million on building a new prison in Philadelphia.

 - At the same time that the education system in Philadelphia is being threatened, Pennsylvania corporations are enjoying $2.4 billion in tax breaks.
 These windfalls are the result of benefits that have been placed in the tax code over the past 10 years.
-Gov. Corbett’s response to this was to call for even more tax breaks going forward, while starving Philadelphia schools.
+Corbett’s response has been to call for even more tax breaks going forward, while starving Philadelphia schools.

-- The impact fee for natural gas producers is the lowest in the nation.
-If Gov. Corbett modeled the West Virginia tax on fracking, $205 million in revenue could be generated.
+- Pennsylvania’s impact fee for natural gas producers is the lowest in the nation.
+If Corbett modeled this fee on West Virginia’s tax on fracking, $205 million in revenue could be generated.

-- Just weeks before school is set to open, Pennsylvania charter school operators went directly to Gov. Corbett to request an additional $150 million per year, because other policymakers have neglected to change the state’s funding formula in charters’ favor.
+- Just weeks before school was set to open for school year 2013-14, Pennsylvania charter school operators went directly to Corbett to request an additional $150 million per year, because other policymakers had declined to change the state’s funding formula in charters’ favor.

-- Philadelphia Superintendent William Hite noted, "[G]iven the structure of the school code, unmanaged, self-directed charter school growth could force the district into a perpetual deficit."
+- According to Philadelphia Superintendent William Hite, “Given the structure of the school code, unmanaged, self-directed charter school growth could force the district into a perpetual deficit.”

-- The negative attitude toward Corbett resonated across the state; he is performing as badly in the Pittsburgh media market as he is in the Philadelphia media market.
-In 2010, he won the Pittsburgh media market handily.
+- The negative attitude toward Corbett has spread across the state; he is now performing as badly in the Pittsburgh media market as he is in the Philadelphia media market.
+In 2010, he had won the Pittsburgh media market handily.

 Parents, teachers, students and community leaders are doing their best to control the chaos and fix the damage, but they can’t do it alone.
 They need policymakers to work with them, put politics aside, and do what’s right for Philadelphia children and public schools.